 I know some of you may be thinking: “it’s not just listening, they do more than that!”.
 Yes, you’re right; they have a lot of human interaction, and theyir psychology plays an important role too, but basically, they use their ears to acquire the new language, instead of their eyes (studying).

-During days 4 and 8 of my 8-day free Email course, I talk more about this topic and I teach you an awesome technique to use your listening to improve your Spanish.
+In my free ebook, I talk more about this topic and I teach you an awesome technique to use your listening to improve your Spanish.

 3- Learn authentic Spanish.